 - By phone: 1-888-CALL-FCC (1-888-225-5322); TTY: 1-888-TELL-FCC (1-888-835-5322)

 - By mail (please include include your name, address, contact information and as much detail about your complaint as possible):

 Federal Communications Commission

 Consumer Inquiries and Complaints Division

-For more information about IP Relay or TRS, or to learn more about FCC programs to promote access to telecommunications services for people with disabilities, visit the FCC's Disability Rights Office website.
+To learn more about FCC programs to promote access for people with disabilities, visit the FCC's Disability Rights Office website.

 To request this article in an accessible format - braille, large print, Word or text document or audio - write or call us at the address or phone number above, or send an email to email@example.comUpdated: November 25, 2014